salesforce-misc/interaction-service-apis/README.md

 The API supports validation to ensure that partners don’t import conversations older than 24 hrs.

-Example request for sending conversation History Request, be sure to replace placeholder values `<..>`
+Example request for sending text-based conversation History Request, be sure to replace placeholder values `<..>`

 ```bash
 curl -v \